 The key to making tax as painless as possible is planning ahead.
 The right systems help you keep track of all the information you need to complete accurate tax returns, on time, and to know in advance what tax payments you will need to make.
 Good tax planning helps ensure you don't pay more tax than you have to.

 Leaving everything to your accountant, or waiting till the year end before worrying about taxes, isn't an option.
 Under 'Making Tax Digital', HM Revenue & Customs (HMRC) is increasingly moving tax returns online.
 The requirements for VAT are already in place and take effect from April 2019.
-Further changes are intended, including the requirement to update tax information quarterly, could affect you as early as 2018.
+Further changes are intended, including the requirement to update most tax information quarterly, but these changes have now been delayed at least into 2021.

 Tax on business income

 How your profits are taxed depends on what form your business takes.
 Different tax rates and thresholds apply, so tax planning can be an important part of making the right choice.
 You should take into account the overall impact of both business and personal taxes.